Bloxham School, nr Banbury

 Muddy says: Bloxham School is an impressive co-ed day/boarding for kids 11-18 in a pretty North Oxfordshire village, with a reputation for all-rounder education.

 For a small school, Bloxham punches well above its weight sports-wise (the current headmaster is a former Oxford University rugby player and outdoor education instructor), and there are some awesome sports facilities – 2 all weather hockey pitches, 2 squash courts, two fives courts, six netball courts doubling as tennis in the summer, and a 23m pool.
 There’s a modern sports hall with a groovy indoor climbing wall, yoga studio, gym, and fitness classes.

 All of the kids take part in three coached sessions of sport a week, and 96% of them represented the school in competitive fixtures this year, so even for the resolutely non-sporty, there’s no escape!
 Have a horse?
 No problem!
 There’s no stabling at the school (though it’s available at a nearby yard) but kids can bring their mounts for twice-weekly tuition.
-There’s also an annual eventing competition run by the school, held locally.
+There’s also an annual eventing competition run by the school, held locally, and Bloxham’s enjoyed national success in eventing, most recently winning the School Equestrian Games National Eventing Team Championships.

 MUSIC, ART & DRAMA

 The music building was redeveloped a few years back and now includes, as well as the usual practise rooms and class rooms, a music technology suite of 22 computers all running Sibelius 7 and Cubase 7, so your child can make his or her secret ambitions to be the first public school rapper or thrash metal star come true.

-Drama is particularly strong at Bloxham and there’s a huge take up for GSCE and A-level with 13 productions have been put on in the last 12 months.
+Drama is particularly strong at Bloxham and there’s a huge take up for GSCE and A Level with an annual school production and House Drama competition to fuel enthusiasm for performing throughout the school.
 Facilities-wise the Great Hall is fully tecked up for lighting, rowed seating for theatrical and music performances.
 There’s a cool stand alone art block too with a bright room that looks out over the cricket pitch – there’s no doubt that creative subjects are very strong at Bloxham, with Photography offered as a GSCE and Art a big individual calling card.